7 Tips to Help Your Child Sleep Better

 So if you’re exhausted from staying up all night trying to convince your seven-year-old to go to bed, you might find yourself considering extreme measures, whether it is Tina’s sleep spells or medicinal sleep aids.

-However, there are also more natural methods you can use to help improve the quality of your child’s sleep.
+However, you can also use more natural methods to help improve the quality of your child’s sleep.
 So before you head off to your paediatrician to beg for a prescription that will help your child sleep, try out some of the following strategies.

 Establishing a relaxing routine